-Financial Management requirements must be provided to the appropriate finance staff of the HOME Recipient.
-Recipients must maintain complete and accurate financial records for all transactions performed under the HOME agreement.
-Audited financial statements must be annually and throughout the duration of the affordability period.
-Financial statements must be compiled, reviewed or audited by an independent CPA.
+Financial Management requirements must be provided to the appropriate finance staff of the SRDP award Recipient.
+Recipients must maintain complete and accurate financial records for all transactions performed under the HOME, NHTF and SC HTF agreements.
+Audited financial statements must be submitted annually and throughout the duration of the affordability period.
+Financial statements must be compiled, reviewed or audited by an independent CPA licensed by the State of South Carolina Board of Accountancy.
 Financial Statements must include an Income Statement and Balance Sheet.

-Each HOME recipient's financial management systems must have a budget control system that makes it possible to compare actual expenditures with budgeted amounts for the development.
-Recipients must have a cash management procedure in place that minimizes the elapsed time between receipt and expenditure of HOME funds.
-Recipients must monitor the cash management to ensure that systems are in compliance.
+Each SRDP Recipient's financial management systems must have a budget control system that makes it possible to compare actual expenditures with budgeted amounts for the development.
+Recipients must have a cash management procedure in place that minimizes the elapsed time between receipt and expenditure of SRDP funds.
+Recipients must monitor the cash management to ensure that systems are in compliance with requirements.
 Financial management systems must also have sound internal control procedures that cover cash, real property, and other assets.
-The internal control system must safe guard all HOME funded property and ensure that such property is used solely for authorized purposes.
+The internal control system must safeguard all SRDP funded property and ensure that such property is used solely for authorized purposes.